Mayor of Guffey, Monster the Cat

 When looking for amazing stories about dogs, I came upon Shanda, a golden retriever, who served as mayor of Guffey, Colorado, from 1993-1998.
 Sadly she died in office.

 As with most internet stories, a paragraph about Shanda cycles from site to site with some changes.
-This is a somewhat old story so thought I ought to touch bases with the people of Guffey so I had some new information to share.
+This is a somewhat old story so I thought I ought to touch bases with the people of Guffey so I had some new information to share.
 This became problematic immediately.
 I could not locate Shanda’s owner who no longer seems to live near Guffey.
 I believe I found him in Florida but he did not return my call so I turned back to the townspeople.

 Guffey is a small mountain town and has its own website on which I found a telephone number that seemed to be for tourism-type calls.
 My call to that number was answered promptly by Charlie Morreale, who identified himself as an employee at Guffey’s Garage.
 (The website mentions that Guffey’s Garage is no longer a working auto garage; the site says “we can help you with propane, ice, and custom welding jobs.
 We also carry an assortment of new and used plumbing and electrical supplies.”)

 But back to Shanda, the dog mayor.
 I asked Charlie about Shanda, and his reply was a guffaw: “Boy are you out of touch!”

 Whiffey was forced to step down when her owners moved to a ranch.
-This left an opening for Shanda, whose owner was quoted as stating that Shanda was against any leash law, and “unlike other politicians, she really does listen to you.”
+This left an opening for Shanda, whose owner was quoted reporting that Shanda was against any leash law, and “unlike other politicians, she really does listen to you.”

 About the Current Mayor of Guffey

 After Shanda died, “Monster the Cat” became mayor and is now serving a second term.
 (Monster is owned by Bill Soux who also owns the Guffey Garage.)

 When I asked Charlie to explain Monster’s mayoral responsibilities, he said, “You’re serious, aren’t you?

 “Well, Monster shows up here every morning for breakfast and then he goes out and spends the day politickin’.”